 In addition to our course offerings, the Liberal Arts department hosts special performances and creates publications showcasing students' work from Liberal Arts classes, as well as guest lecturers.
 Our ongoing events and activities include the Creative Arts Festival, Courses in Collaboration, and academic journal Hear Here!

-Guest artist Geoffrey O'Brien will be joing Professor Lepson's Contemporary American Poetry class to present on music review writing, as well as reading and discussing some of his poems.
+Geoffrey O'Brien joined Ruth Lepson's Contemporary American Poetry class on April 23, 2015 to to present on music review writing, as well as reading and discussing some of his poems.

 "Geoffrey O'Brien is an American poet, editor, book and film critic, translator, and cultural historian.
 In 1992, he joined the staff of the Library of America as executive editor, becoming editor-in-chief in 1998.
 O'Brien began publishing poetry and criticism in the 1960s.
 He has been a contributor to Artforum, Film Comment, The New York Times and The New York Times Book Review, Village Voice, New Republic, Bookforum, and, especially, to the New York Review of Books.
 He has also been published in numerous other publications, including Filmmaker, American Heritage, The Armchair Detective, Bomb, Boston Globe, Fence, GQ, The Los Angeles Times Book Review, Men’s Vogue, Mother Jones, The Nation, Newsday, and Slate, and has contributed many essays for liner notes for The Criterion Collection.
 In addition, his work has been included in numerous anthologies."